 Initial Course Placement for New Students

-You must submit all ACT, SAT, and/or placement test scores (less than 5 years old), as well as any prior college transcripts (regardless of age), to the Office of Admissions prior to Advising and Registration.
-An advisor will review your test scores and prior college credits (if applicable) to determine placement into the appropriate coursework for your first semester of classes.
+You are encouraged to submit all ACT, SAT, and/or placement test scores (less than 5 years old), as well as any prior college transcripts (regardless of age), to the Office of Admissions prior to Advising and Registration.
+The Placement Worksheet will guide you in determining your current placement in English, Reading, and Math.
+You are also encouraged to speak with an advisor who can review your test scores and prior college credits (if applicable) to determine the appropriate coursework for your first semester of classes and whether ACCUPLACER placement testing is recommended.

-If you have not taken the ACT, SAT, ACCUPLACER, or other approved placement test within the past five (5) years, and you do not have any prior college credits, go to volstate.edu/testing to schedule an appointment.to take the ACCUPLACER placement test.
+If you have not taken the ACT, SAT, ACCUPLACER, or other approved placement test within the past five (5) years, and you do not have any prior college credits, go to www.volstate.edu/testing to schedule an appointment to take the ACCUPLACER placement test.
+Free preparation for the ACCUPLACER test is available through the Vol State Learning Commons, as well as on the ACCUPLACER website.
+If you prefer not to test, and would like to enroll in Learning Support courses (which provide academic support for the college-level courses taken at the same time), contact the Office of Advising for assistance.

-The table below lists the test scores and college credits required for placement at college level, without the need for Learning Support courses.
-Test scores below those listed indicate placement at the Learning Support level, and information about Learning Support courses is provided below the table.
+The following table lists the test scores and college credits required for placement at college-level, without the need for Learning Support.
+Information about Learning Support is provided below the table.

 Requirements for College-Level Placement